How Does the Process Work?

 9. Quality Assurance Group meet to moderate and validate results

-A Quality Assurance Group made up from partners and stakeholders will meet regularly to moderate all submitted results and validate them.
+A Quality Assurance Group (QUAG) made up from partners and stakeholders will meet regularly to moderate all submitted results and validate them.

 10. Healthy Living and Learning Award achieved – Whoopee!